Czech tycoon Kretinsky eyes German steel and big subsidies – DW – 07/28/2023

 Short-term bets against energy transition

 At its core, Kretinsky's empire, which has an estimated value of over €9 billion, is also deeply old fashioned.
-EPH is built of coal and a simple bet against Europe's energy transition.
+EPH is built on coal and a simple bet against Europe's energy transition.

 By 2014 he had full control and was building out EPH using Slovak pipeline operator Eustream — then the main carrier of Russian gas imports to Europe — as a cash cow on which he could leverage debt.